 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.

-Apply the theory, knowledge, and skills gained in the program to real-world challenges as you develop an evidence- and research-based human resources plan for an organization or nonprofit of your choice.
+Apply the theory, knowledge, and skills gained in the program to real-world challenges as you develop an evidence- and research-based human resource plan for an organization or nonprofit of your choice.

-Earn your Graduate Certificate in Human Resource Management after completing certain specified courses within the master’s degree program.
+Earn your Graduate Certificate in Human Resource Management after completing specified courses within the master’s degree program.
 Gain a valued credential that can help advance your career while still completing your master’s degree.
 For more information on this program or the transfer of credit policy for this program, please contact an enrollment advisor at 1-866-492-5336.

 SHRM Virtual Student Chapter

 Join Walden’s virtual student chapter of the Society for Human Resource Management (SHRM).
 Gain access to a wide network of human resource professionals and stay current on the best practices in the field.